ethereum-optimism/community-hub/src/docs/useful-tools/monitoring.md

 Another block explorer for [OP Mainnet](https://blockscout.com/optimism/mainnet) and [OP Goerli](https://blockscout.com/optimism/goerli) is [Blockscout](https://blockscout.com).

+### Tenderly

+[Tenderly](https://tenderly.co/) monitoring stack shows transactions and block data, with an option to filter millions of transactions with advanced trace search and a detailed execution overview.
+You can check out [how to robustly monitor wallets](https://blog.tenderly.co/how-to-monitor-ethereum-wallets/) or even [set up real-time alerting for smart contracts](https://blog.tenderly.co/how-to-set-up-real-time-alerting-for-smart-contracts-with-tenderly/), and in both cases you can simulate pending (or any other historical) transactions and see their exact outcomes.
+Finally you can [automate your responses to alert triggers](https://blog.tenderly.co/tenderly-alert-webhooks/) with custom webhooks.

 ## Dashboards on Dune Analytics

 [Dune Analytics](https://dune.xyz) allows anyone to create dashboards that present information about OP Mainnet.